 - stomach-area (abdominal) pain

 These are not all the possible side effects of Marinol.
-Tell your doctor if you have any side effect that bothers you or does not go away.
-Call your doctor for medical advice about side effects.
+Tell your healthcare provider if you have any side effect that bothers you or does not go away.
+Call your healthcare provider for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.